sheuno/Springback/README.md

 # Swift

 This code is Swift 3.0 compliant.
-Tracing is turned on/off using a custom flag -DSBCLOG_LEVEL1, -DSBCLOG_LEVEL2, or -DSBCLOG_LEVEL3
-(1 is quiet, 3 is noisy)
+Tracing is turned on/off by adjusting the *maxReportLevel* value in the TraceSetting class (SpringbackControl.swift) (1 is quiet, 3 is noisy)

 *(Oh, and please don't complain about the direction of the "Reverse Pan" setting.
 That's part of the demo, not the actual control)*